alexandrewillame/Attack-Shark-Profile-Switcher/README.md

    installed Steam and Epic library and fills in `config.json` for you.
    **Double-check the result**: the guess is a heuristic and can occasionally pick the wrong `.exe`.
 Add anything it missed by hand.
-3. Launch a game and confirm the popup appears and your pointer feels different.
-If not, see *Notes and limitations* below.
+3. Launch a game and confirm the popup overlay appears at the bottom right corner of the screen

 ## How to use

-A tray icon shows the active profile — grey on the desktop, green in a game.
+A tray icon shows the active profile:
-Right-click it for the menu:

 ![Tray menu](/assets/screenshot1.png?raw=true "Tray menu")

 - **Auto (game-aware)** — the normal mode.
 - **Pin to Profile 1–4** — hold one profile and suspend automatic switching.
-- **Show popups** — mute or unmute the popup for this session.
+- **Show popups** — mute or unmute the popup overlay for this session.
 - **Start at boot** — check or uncheck to control whether it launches at login.
 - **Detect games** — rescan for installed games and add any new ones.
 - **Edit games list** — opens `config.json`.
 - **Open log** — for troubleshooting.
 - **Quit** — also puts the mouse back on your desktop profile.

-## The popup
+## The popup overlay

 When a game starts or exits, a small card appears briefly in the corner of your screen, naming the new profile and the game (or "Desktop"):

 ![Profile switch popup](/assets/screenshot2.png?raw=true "Profile switch popup")

-It only appears on an actual game transition — not at sign-in, not on quit, not when you pin a profile from the tray menu — and it's designed to never steal focus from your game.
+It only appears on an actual game transition — entering or leaving a game.

 ## config.json